With Paris Talks quickly approaching, you might be wondering what you should take with you to Paris Talks.

 No worries – we’re here to help!
 We’ve made a list of eleven essential things that everyone should be equipped with for the festival.

-Spending a full day at a relatively large ideas festival can be intimidating.
+Spending a full day at an ideas festival can be intimidating.

 That’s simply because you may not know those around you, and it takes courage to walk up to a total stranger and introduce yourself.
 Paris Talks attendees are equipped with a warm and friendly spirit, but, as you know, that awkwardness at the beginning of a conversation can sometimes be difficult to overcome.